hangnguyen81/hangnguyen81/README.md

 ### Hi there 👋

-I am in the stage of changing my career.
+I was former IT teacher in college.
+However, now I am in the stage of changing my career to become a professional developer.
 - 🌱 Interested fields: Web Development, Data Analysis and Management.
 - 😄 Technical use: HTML, CSS, Javascript, React, Python, SQL.
 - 👯 I’m looking for jobs related to data process and web development